CrispinStichart/LearnPythonTheRightWay/lectures/section 1/Lesson 3 -- Becoming a Programmer.md

 Note that setting `b = a` does not tie `b` to the value of `a` forever.
 It simply defines `b` to be whatever `a` was at that moment.

-## Chapter 2 Was Way More Fun
-Okay, you're right.
-This is pretty abstract.
-Let's introduce our control-flow statement: `if`.
+# Going With The Flow

-Programs can be visualized as flowcharts.
-Take the following flowchart, for example, that help you wear the right clothes based on the weather:
+As shown previously with the ID example, programs can be visualized as flowcharts.
+Take the following flowchart, for example, that helps you wear the right clothes based on the weather:
 ```mermaid
 graph TD
     A[check the temperature]